ONLINE CERTIFICATE PROGRAM IN NOVEL WRITING

 To read all University Policies, including the complete Nondiscrimination Policy, please visit our University Policies page.

-Class SizeThe Certificate Program will seek to admit approximately 45 students per admission cycle, to be divided into two sections.
+Class SizeThe Certificate Program will seek to admit approximately 45 students per admission cycle, to be divided into three class sections each quarter.
 To give students the opportunity of the broadest feedback and to encourage the overall coherence of the cohort, the make-up of the sections will be rotated each term.

 Non-Native Speakers of EnglishNon-native speakers of English are welcome to apply for the Certificate Program if they have the ability to write fluently and idiomatically in English.
 The Online Writer’s Studio has counted international students and non-native speakers among its participants since its beginning.